222-461/desmosString-Generator/README.md

-# aCBA- an automated coordinate-based string art generator for Desmos:
+# aCBA- an automated coordinate-based art generator for Desmos
 Generator uses arrays of coordinates for art.

 Procedure for using the program: